PREPARING FOR YOUR ORDER:

 Young poultry grow very fast you will need to enlarge their pen as they grow and keep up with clean bedding as necessary.
 After 1 week, raise the feed and water containers.
 Raise or hang containers to the height of their backs just so they can reach the feed and water easily, this will help with less waste and avoid breast blisters from laying down to eat and drink while also keeping the litter more dry.

-One gallon chick waterers are recommended- one per 25 chicks.
-To avoid chicks from getting chilled or drowning, do not use open pans, dishes, or buckets for watering.
+One gallon chick waterers are recommended- one per 25 chicks or poults.
+To avoid poults from getting chilled or drowning, do not use open pans, dishes, or buckets for watering.
 If keeping birds in the same area or moving birds to different spots you may want to keep the watering area dry by making a wire platform on which the waterer can sit on.
 With using a platform set up, any spilled water goes through the wire and out of reach.
 They cannot track it back to the bedding or make a mud puddle with it.
 Drinking water stays cleaner plus their pen or pasture also stays dry.
 Some growers put this type of waterer on moveable platform.